 We at TN Group have supported businesses to implement a Leader Led Learning approach to thousands of line managers across the globe over a four-year period.

 Let’s look at an example of this.

 The business’ objective was to build capability and create a common global language on five core skills for a mass audience of 20,000 across 35 countries.

 The approach used was to develop skill and behaviour based training content for the five subjects.
 Training on facilitation and coaching was prepared for the leaders, as was a rollout toolkit for them to use.
 Then the Leaders were trained as delegates of the content for two days followed by two days of training on facilitation skills and rehearsed delivery.
 Leaders of each skill then deployed three sessions in pairs over next year and received coaching support while doing it.
 A year later the Leaders were re-accredited.

 The outcome was 1,182 Leaders trained in over 50 markets over the four years.
 They then deployed approximately 4,000 full training sessions and bit size sessions saving £16.4 million.
 This led to doubling the numbers of people trained for the same annual budget.
 The cost per person trained dropped from £1,620 to £776.
 The initiative was seen as the main contributor to improved Advantage Customer Satisfaction Survey results and Employee Engagement scores.

-If you would like to build these benefits into your business, please reach out to myself, Mark Macdonald at The TN Group. [email protected]
+If you would like to build these benefits into your business, please reach out to me, Mark Macdonald, at Total Negotiation [email protected]